Jalen Saunders: Hamilton Tiger-Cats

-During April 2017, Saunders participated in The Spring League, a startup developmental league who operates as a showcase for NFL and CFL scouts.
+During April 2017, Saunders participated in The Spring League, a startup developmental league who operates as a showcase for NFL and Canadian Football League (CFL) scouts.

-Saunders was one of several Spring League players who signed with professional teams later in the year; in Saunders' case he signed with the Hamilton Tiger-Cats of the Canadian Football League.
+Saunders was one of several Spring League players who signed with professional teams later in the year; in Saunders' case he signed with the Hamilton Tiger-Cats of the CFL.
 Despite being released after the preseason, Saunders was assigned to the Hamilton practice roster.
 After two weeks, Saunders was promoted to the active roster to take the place of star receiver Terrence Toliver, who suffered a torn ACL during Hamilton's opening game of the 2017 season.
 During his CFL debut on July 8, Saunders recorded 6 catches for 78 yards, making him the most productive receiver for the Ticats.
 Saunders also had one rush for a single yard in a losing effort against the Saskatchewan Roughriders.
-Saunders topped his performance the following week, again serving as Hamilton's most productive receiver by catching 5 passes for 147 yards and a touchdown in a loss to the British Columbia Lions.
+Saunders topped his performance the following week, again serving as Hamilton's most productive receiver by catching 5 passes for 147 yards and a touchdown in a loss to the BC Lions.
 In later weeks, Saunders was also used as a return specialist.
 During the 16 games he played in, Sanders made 76 catches for 1,170 yards and 4 touchdowns.
 The following year, Saunders was on pace for an outstanding year, but a season ending injury capped his 2018 production at 739 yards and 2 touchdowns on 45 catches during 9 games played.
-On December 21, 2018 Saunders and the Ti-Cats agreed to a contract extension, preventing him from becoming a free agent two months later.
+On December 21, 2018, Saunders and the Tiger-Cats agreed to a contract extension, preventing him from becoming a free agent two months later.
 On May 16, 2019, just prior to training camp for the 2019 season, Saunders was cut by the Tiger-Cats.

 Houston Roughnecks

-Houston Roughnecks coach June Jones, Saunders's coach in Hamilton, selected Saunders in the seventh round of phase one of the 2020 XFL Draft.
+Houston Roughnecks coach June Jones, Saunders's coach in Hamilton, selected Saunders in the seventh round of phase one of the 2020 XFL draft.
 He was placed on injured reserve before the start of the regular season on January 21, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Ottawa Redblacks

-On April 21, 2020, Saunders signed with the Ottawa Redblacks.
+On April 21, 2020, Saunders signed with the Ottawa Redblacks of the CFL.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Saunders chose to opt-out of his contract with the Redblacks on August 28, 2020.
 He re-signed with Ottawa on January 11, 2021.
 Saunders was involved in a car accident in May 2021.
 He retired from football on June 15, 2021.

 Winnipeg Blue Bombers

-On April 14, 2022, Saunders came out of retirement and signed a two-year contract with the Winnipeg Blue Bombers.
+On April 14, 2022, Saunders came out of retirement and signed a two-year contract with the CFL's Winnipeg Blue Bombers.
 However, he was released in the early stages of training camp on May 25, 2022.
-On May 26, 2022 it was reported by the Winnipeg Free Press that the Bombers parted ways with Saunders after he allegedly sexually assaulted a 22-year old woman during the May holiday weekend.
+On May 26, 2022, it was reported by the Winnipeg Free Press that the Bombers parted ways with Saunders after he allegedly sexually assaulted a 22-year old woman during the May holiday weekend.